sertansenturk/tdd_demo/README.md

 If many people use your code, you should care for the stability.
 For this reason, you should properly version the code as you do further development.
 It is a good idea to follow the `MAJOR.MINOR.PATCH` pattern of [semantic versioning](https://semver.org/).
 Another complementary approach is to have a `development` branch, where your PRs are merged instead of `master`.
 Once the `dev` branch has a meaningful amount of changes and it tested thoroughly, you can increment the package version, and merge `dev` to `master` with another PR.

+While merging `dev` to `master`, it is typically useful to add a *git tag*.
+In addition, many `git` services such as *Github*, allow you to create a *release* with a tag.
+For instance, refer to the [v1.0.0 release](https://github.com/sertansenturk/tdd_demo/releases/tag/v1.0.0) for the first stable version of this repo.

 ## Unit tests

 In test-driven development, you initially start with unit tests and later work on the solution.
 This way, you can ensure that your implementation is well-thought, and it fulfils the requirements.